 - Checkers is a game of strategy and sacrifice.
 It’s important to recognize which pieces are worth losing and to be willing to lose a few to gain territory.
 It also stops dangerous opponent pieces from moving forward on the board.

-Okay, so you have the rules and general idea in front of you.
-But, how do you translate that to teaching your kiddos to be good Checkers players?
+OK, so you have the rules and general idea in front of you.
+But how do you translate that to teaching your kiddos to be good checkers players?
 It’s easier than you think.
-Keep the following tips in mind, and you and your mini-me will be enjoying routine Checkers sessions in no time.
+Keep the following tips in mind, and you and your mini-me will enjoy routine checkers sessions in no time.

-No, mama.
+No, Mama.
 Seriously.
 Your kiddo has no idea how to strategize or look ahead.
 If they knew how to think three steps ahead, they’d stop using a death grip on the toothpaste every morning and night.
 When you start off, give them suggestions or allow redos.
-If it starts to become “a thing,” set a limit: “Okay, bud — next game, you only get five do-overs.”
+If it starts to become “a thing,” set a limit: “OK, bud — next game, you only get five do-overs.”
 Lower it each game.
-But definitely consider letting them have one do-over per game for as long as it takes them to really get a grip of the game.
+But definitely consider letting them have one do-over per game for as long as it takes them to really get a grip on the game.